jaurrutia/Mie_Theory_Complete_Notes/README.md

 **Project status: Draft**

 ## Abot this project
-The Mie Theory is the solution proposed by Gustav Mie in 1908 [[1](1)] to the problem of the light acattering and absorption by an arbitrary spherical particle.
-Physics students at the [Science Faculty](http://www.fciencias.unam.mx/), [National Autonomous University of Mexico](http://english.unam.mx/) participated on a Mie Theory Seminar organized by the [Nanoplasmonics Group](http://sistemas.fciencias.unam.mx/~coronado/index.php) and based mainly on [[2](2)].
-As a byproduct of this seminar, some students started their own notes  and shared them with the rest of the participants. **We want to materialized this work on a student-edited book in spanish due to the lack of material in this language.**
+The Mie Theory is the solution to the problem of light scattering and absorption by an arbitrary spherical particle developed by Gustav Mie in 1908 [[1](1)].
+Physics students at the [Science Faculty](http://www.fciencias.unam.mx/), [National Autonomous University of Mexico](http://english.unam.mx/) participated in a Mie Theory Seminar organized by the [Nanoplasmonics Group](http://sistemas.fciencias.unam.mx/~coronado/index.php), which was  mainly based on the book written by [Bohren & Hoffman](2).
+As a byproduct of this seminar, some students started their own notes, as well as some computational programs, and shared them with the rest of the participants. **We want to revisit this notes and codes to write a student-edited book in spanish** due to the lack of material of this topic in this language.

 #### Writting tools
 Draft directory: [Draft_Teoria_de_Mie_LaTeX](/Draft_Teoria_de_Mie_LaTeX)